Oral Cancers: Dentists as First Line of Defense

 Yes, the death rate associated with oral cancers are high.
 The reason is that many times oral cancers are only diagnosed once it has spread to other locations.
 Typically, the lymph nodes in the neck.
 Like most cancer early detection is key.
 One would think that an oral cancer lesion or other symptoms associated with oral cancers would be relatively easy for a patient to detect.
 But they are not.

-We returned to the office of Dr. Richard Nejat of Advanced Periodontics and Implant Dentistry in New York City.
+We returned to the office of Dr. Liana Gedz of Rockefeller Cosmetic Dentistry right in the heart of New York City.
 We asked him to share his insights about the importance of early detection and reporting of oral cancer symptoms:

 “Let’s be clear.
 Oral cancers are dangerous.
 Primarily because in the early stages it is often not noticed by the patient.
 Oral cancer can proliferate with without pain or symptoms.
 And sometimes, when symptoms finally are significant enough to get a patient’s attention, the cancer has already spread to secondary locations – making treatment all the more difficult and significantly lowering chances of survival.”